Richard Hell: Films

 Hell has appeared in several low-budget films, most notably Susan Seidelman's Smithereens.
 Other acting appearances include Ulli Lommel's Blank Generation, Nick Zedd's Geek Maggot Bingo, Rachel Amadeo's What About Me? and Rachid Kerdouche's Final Reward.
 Hell had a non-speaking cameo role as Madonna's murdered boyfriend in Seidelman's 1985 Desperately Seeking Susan.

+Mississippi River Excursion

+In 1986, to commemorate the publication of Adventures of Huckleberry Finn by Mark Twain one hundred years before, Hell and Legs McNeil spent several days on the Mississippi River in inflatable rubber rafts, starting in Hannibal, Missouri and ending in Hamburg, Illinois.
+They co-wrote an article in the November 1986 issue of Spin magazine recounting their experiences.

 Personal life

+In 1968, Hell dated Patty Mucha (then Patty Oldenburg), the estranged wife of sculptor Claes Oldenburg, when he was nineteen and she was thirty-four.
+Their relationship lasted two years.
+Hell dated Nancy Spungen in 1976 for a few months before she moved to England.

+Hell's relationship with Lizzy Mercier Descloux began during her first trip to New York City.
+She inspired his song "Another World" from the album Blank Generation, and his first novel, Go Now.
+Hell also contributed to her artist's book, Desiderata, and co-translated the Rimbaud poem "The Drunken Boat" with her.

-In 1976, Hell dated Nancy Spungen for a few months before she moved to England.
-Hell was married to Scandal's Patty Smyth for two years during 1985–86, and they had a daughter, Ruby.
-In January 2020, it was mentioned on Hell's website that he had begun a relationship with novelist Katherine Faw.
+Hell was married to Scandal's Patty Smyth for two years during 1985–86, and they had a daughter.
+He was married to museum curator Sheelagh Bevan from 2002 to 2016.
+In January 2020, it was mentioned on Hell's website that he was in a relationship with novelist Katherine Faw.